LeoMosiah/twitter-clone/README.md

 ## Test

-All tests were made using cypress framework, after executing the command run all tests available.
+All tests are related to redux, run all tests executing the command.

 ```javascript
 npm test